cloudevents/spec/amqp-transport-binding.md

 ## 2. Use of CloudEvents Attributes

-This specification does not further define any of the [CloudEvents][CE] event attributes.
+This specification does not further define any of the [CloudEvents][ce] event attributes.

 Two of the event attributes, `datacontenttype` and `data` are handled specially and mapped onto AMQP constructs, all other attributes are transferred as metadata without further interpretation.

 This mapping is intentionally robust against changes, including the addition and removal of event attributes, and also accommodates vendor extensions to the event metadata.
 Any mention of event attributes other than `datacontenttype` and `data` is exemplary.

 ### 2.1. datacontenttype Attribute

-The `datacontenttype` attribute is assumed to contain a [RFC2046][RFC2046] compliant media-type expression.
+The `datacontenttype` attribute is assumed to contain a [RFC2046][rfc2046] compliant media-type expression.

 ### 2.2. data Attribute